An email list is the backbone of a succesful online business. That's why creating and building an email list should be a #1 priority for your website.

 You should be able to create a lead magnet in 5 hours, from scratch.
 If it takes longer than that, you’re probably putting too much emphasis on it.

 One of the reasons you need to be able to create lead magnets quickly is that each blog post should, ideally, have its own lead magnet.
 This is called a content upgrade.

 Lead magnets can increase your opt-in rates by 20% to 30%, as Bryan Harris shows in this article.

 For more information on how to create lead magnets, see Convert Kit’s Complete Guide to Creating Content Upgrades.

 9. Do's and Don'ts of List Building

-So now that we’ve covered the A to Z of how to create an email list, here are some do’s and don’ts:
+So we’ve covered the A to Z of how to create an email list.
+But what about actually building your list?

 - Don’t stress about unsubscribes – if someone leaves your list it means they weren’t a good match for what you are offering.
 It’s no loss to you.